Jósika Castle: Jósika family's crypt

 The crypt, a tempietto-like structure known locally as the "baron's crypt", was built in 1825, in the memory of Miklós Jósika's father who died a year before.
 On the facade can be read Parenti optimo pietas proculium posuit ano.
 MDCCCXXVII-mo, an inscription executed in 1828 by Friedrich Hirschfeld, a sculptor from Debrecen.
 Initially, in the now empty and looted crypt, there were three cast iron coffins, two of them with windows.

 Architecture

-The castle is simple, built on one level, the corners of the two main facades being accentuated by a bastion.
-One of the bastions is round, the other has a hexagonal shape.
-From the round bastion, the main entrance used to open, in front of it there was a small porch, which is no longer visible today.
+The relatively small building, with a Prussian barrel vault and a basement, consists of two blocks connected in a Z shape.
+At the corners of the western façade stand two towers—one with an octagonal plan and the other circular.
+The circular tower features an entrance adorned with an ornate wrought-iron canopy, leading to a stone spiral staircase with a wrought-iron railing that ascends to the mezzanine level.
+The open terrace that once connected the bastions was later removed.

-The semicircular door and the two semicircular windows with an opening to the main facade have been preserved.
+The semicircular door and the two semicircular windows with an opening to the main façade have been preserved.
 Above them are simple frames.
-The rear and side facades of the building are simple, without ornaments.
-The rear facade of the castle forms the letter U, one wing being shorter and narrower than the other.
+The rear and side faades of the building are simple, without ornaments.
+The rear façade of the castle forms the letter U, one wing being shorter and narrower than the other.
 Some parts of the building are the result of later construction.

+Within the castle, notable features include the stucco-decorated ceiling of the northwestern corner tower and the ornately framed wooden plaque set into the sitting niche by the entrance door.
+The locations of the former stoves are now marked only by semicircular niches.
+The castle's once exceptionally rich library, family portrait gallery, and the memorabilia and albums of Miklós Jósika were destroyed in October 1944.